Lindblad Superoperators from Wigner's Phase Space Continuity Equation: Acknowledgements

 \section{Acknowledgements}

-O.~S. thanks Hsien-Yi Hsieh for fruitful feedback.
-This work is partially supported by the Ministry of Science and Technology of Taiwan (Nos 112-2123-M-007-001, 112-2119-M-008-007, 112-2119-M-007-006), Office of Naval Research Global, US Army Research Office (ARO), and the collaborative research program of the Institute for Cosmic Ray Research (ICRR), the University of Tokyo.
+O.~S. thanks Dr. Hsien-Yi Hsieh for fruitful feedback.
+This work is partially supported by the National Science and Technology Council of Taiwan (Nos 112-2123-M-007-001, 112-2119-M-008-007, 112-2119-M-007-006), Office of Naval Research Global, the International Technology Center Indo-Pacific (ITC IPAC) and Army Research Office, under Contract No. FA5209-21-P-0158, and the collaborative research program of the Institute for Cosmic Ray Research (ICRR) at the University of Tokyo.